absmach/magistrala/things/README.md

-# Clients
+# Things

-Clients service provides an HTTP API for managing platform resources: devices, applications and channels.
+Things service provides an HTTP API for managing platform resources: devices, applications and channels.
 Through this API clients are able to do the following
 actions:

-- provision new clients (i.e. devices & applications)
+- provision new things (i.e. devices & applications)
 - create new channels
-- "connect" clients into the channels
+- "connect" things into the channels

-For in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].
+For an in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].

 ## Configuration